Chocolate and cheese, mountains and lakes, money and men: OutUK’s Adrian Gillan

 leather affair that attracts a young, arty crowd, often fresh out from the opera

 down the road.
-And both the Lobby and Barfüsser back in the old heart are so chic
+Barfüsser back in the old heart is so chic

 it almost hurts, with a comfy array of stools and sofas, beers and candlelit cocktails.